Can You Save Money with the Disney Dining Plan?

 QUick Service Entitlement

-Quick Service dining is comparable to "fast-food" where your meal is served to you at the counter and you find a place to sit.
+Quick Service dining is comparable to "fast-food" where your meal is served to you at the counter and then you find a place to sit.
 Typical Quick Service menu items are burgers, chicken and fresh salads.
-Most Quick Service meals are combos, meaning they include a side, typically french fries and a soft-drink.
+Most Quick Service meals are combos, meaning they include a side, typically french fries and a soft-drink when on the dining plan.

 The Snack Option

 Most participating snack items can be found at carts and kiosks inside the parks.
 Often this will be a box of popcorn, fruit, or an ice cream bar.
-New this year, you will have 2 snacks per per package night.
-Your snack entitlement can also be redeemed for select beverages (coffee, tea, soda or water) though beverages typically cost less than a snack.
+Your snack entitlements can also be redeemed for select beverages (coffee, tea, soda or water) though beverages typically cost less than a snack.
 To boost the value of your snack options head to one of the Starbucks Coffee locations in the Theme Parks or the bakery items at the resort hotels.
 These items are typically valued at $5 and above whereas a bottle of water in the Theme Parks is only $2.75.

-You have several beverage options available at most Quick Service and Table Service locations including non-alcoholic specialty beverages and, for Guests 21 and older, beer, wine and cocktails.
+Available at many Quick Service and Table Service restaurants for Guests 21 and older, beer, wine and cocktails.

 Each person will receive a Rapid Fill Resort Refillable Mug that can be used unlimited times through midnight of your checkout day on soft drinks, coffee, tea, and hot chocolate.
 The refill locations can be found at the quick service restaurants at each Walt Disney World Resort hotel.
 The mugs cannot be refilled inside the Theme Parks.
 Alcoholic beverages are excluded.